samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.

-> For AR9565, if after following but WiFi is still not working, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist.
-Patches are based on ATH9Fixup source code.
-These patches will work with the injected **AirportAtheros40**.

 # Supplemental Guide: Assigning an ACPI Name